lawmurray/mendingwall/docs/index.md

 # **Mending Wall**

-**Linux distributions offer a choice of free desktop environment, but installing more than one can break themes and clutter menus.
+**Linux distributions offer a choice of desktop environment, but installing more than one can break themes and clutter menus.
 Mending Wall fixes this, so you can enjoy them all.**

 [Install](getting-started.md){.md-button .md-button--primary style="margin:1em"}